pibooth/pibooth/docs/plugin.rst

 The list of available ``hooks`` are defined in the file `hookspecs.py <https://github.com/werdeil/pibooth/blob/master/pibooth/plugins/hookspecs.py>`_.

-A plugin implements a subset of the functions of this specification.
+A plugin implements a subset of those functions.

 Influencing states
 ^^^^^^^^^^^^^^^^^^